KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. image:: /images/shift-g.gif
    :alt: shift-g

 You now have the possibility to move clips and compositions with your keyboard.
-To do it, select a clip in timeline and use the ::guilabel:`Grab Current Item` (:kbd:`Shift + G`) function from the :menuselection:`Timeline` menu.
+To do it, select a clip in timeline and use the :guilabel:`Grab Current Item` (:kbd:`Shift + G`) function from the :menuselection:`Timeline` menu.

 .. image:: /images/moving-keyframes.gif
    :alt: moving-keyframes

 You can then move the item with your arrow keys.
 Keyframes can also be moved individually.
-Just click on a keyframe in timeline, then move it left/right with :kbd:`arrows`, change its value with :kb:`+` and :kbd:`-`. :kbd:`Alt + arrow` to go to another keyframe.
+Just click on a keyframe in timeline, then move it left/right with :kbd:`arrows`, change its value with :kbd:`+` and :kbd:`-`. :kbd:`Alt + arrow` to go to another keyframe.

 Keyframe handling
 ~~~~~~~~~~~~~~~~~